 Study design

-The overall scope of this controlled laboratory study was to assess the effect of Agrin in the regeneration of osteochondral defects and its mechanism of action.
+The overall scope of this controlled laboratory study was to assess the effect of agrin in the regeneration of osteochondral defects and its mechanism of action.
 Human primary cells were obtained from patients undergoing joint replacement as described below according to ethics approval REC N. 07/Q0605/29.
 Cell lines were acquired commercially.
 Treatments, for each experiment, are detailed in the figure legends.
 Sample size of in vitro and in vivo experiments was determined by power calculations based on previous similar experiments to ensure a power of at least 0.8 in detecting an effect size of 0.5.

-Inclusion criteria for each animal experiment and treatment groups are detailed below in the appropriate section of Materials and Methods.
+In vivo studies.

+Preliminary efficacy study in Fig 5.

+Wild type, 10 week old male C57BL/6 mice (4 animals per group, 4 joints analysed) were subjected to the generation of osteochondral defects as described below and the defect was filled immediately with either a collagen gel containing GFP (crude cell extract from transduced COS7 cells) or a collagen gel containing full length agrin (crude cell extract from transduced COS7 cells).
+The animals were killed 8 weeks after surgery.

+Efficacy study in figure 7.

+Female Gdf5-Cre;Tom reporter mice (age 10 week old, 8 mice per group) were subjected to the generation of bilateral osteochondral defects.
+The defects were filled immediately with either a collagen gel containing GFP (crude cell extract from transduced COS7 cells) or a collagen gel containing full length agrin (crude cell extract from transduced COS7 cells).
+Three mice per group were killed 3 weeks after surgery and 5 mice per treatment group were killed after 8 weeks.
+One joint from the control group at 8 week time point was excluded from analysis because of an accidental cortical fracture during surgery.

+Confirmation of recruitment of Gdf5-Tom+ cells using recombinant agrin (fig S6).

+Eight Gdf5-Cre;Tom mice (2 females and 6 males; 3 males and 1female per treatment group) were subjected to the generation of bilateral osteochondral defects.
+The defects were filled immediately with either a collagen gel or a collagen gel containing 100 ng/ml of recombinant C-terminal agrin (rAGRIN).
+Animals were killed after 3 weeks and one joint per animal was processed for analysis.

+Efficacy study in sheep (Fig. 8).

+Twelve female sheep aged 2.9 years ± 0.41 (SD)were subjected to the generation of an osteochondral defect.
+The defects were filled immediately with either a collagen gel containing GFP (crude cell extract from transduced COS7 cells) or a collagen gel containing full length agrin (crude cell extract from transduced COS7 cells).
+In the GFP group 2 animals were excluded from the histological analysis, one because of osteomyelitis and one because of a subchondral cyst.
+All animals were killed 6 months after surgery.

 In all animal studies, neither the operator nor the assessors were aware of the treatment.
 To minimize the risk that fights within individual cages skewed biased the results, treatment was randomized in each cage in the experiment with wild type mice.
 All sheep were kept in the same flock.
 The treatment table and the outcome tables were kept in separate databases until the outcomes had been recorded and only merged at the time of statistical analysis.
 Conditions to stop collection of data and humane endpoints for mice included weight loss > 15% or evidence of excoriating dermatitis for more than 1 week or of ulcerative dermatitis for any length but were never met.
 No mouse, therefore, was killed early or excluded from analysis.
 Three sheep developed large subchondral cysts as a complication of surgery, which were detected radiographically and were excluded from further analysis.